xTarzx/wizardpp/README.md

     cmake . -B build -G "MinGW Makefiles" cmake --build build

-above can be applied to all modules in "extern"
+above can be applied to all modules in "extern" (no need for imgui)